What is Ethereum Name Service (ENS)?

 Besides, you can link your .eth domains to your crypto wallet address.
 This enables you to share your domain name with a friend or client and receive payments directly in the wallet linked to it.
 So, the next time you want to receive payment, you can simply share your domain to the sender instead of sharing a wallet address like “0x845sjh38sb334…” Say goodbye to the after-transaction anxiety!

-You can also link it to files uploaded to the Interplanetary File System (IPFS) and then, with the use of specific plugins, anyone with access can view these files as web pages.
+You can also link it to files uploaded to the Interplanetary File System (IPFS.)
+Then with the use of specific plugins, anyone with access can view these files as web pages.

 How to Get a .eth Domain?